altoxml/board/minutes/2018-01-18 ALTO Board Meeting Minutes.md

   the face-to-face meeting in Dresden have been put into the document, and that uploading the file to IETF has been thwarted by errors coming from the IETF website.
 It was suggested that using a different browser or submitting by *curl* might get past this.
-Jo and Jean-Philippe will take a look, the text is available in the [shared google folder] (https://drive.google.com/open?id=0B4gyLSJzlES5UnF3eXNkaUJYdzg).
+Jo and Jean-Philippe will take a look, the text is available in the [shared google folder](https://drive.google.com/open?id=0B4gyLSJzlES5UnF3eXNkaUJYdzg).
 Frederick expects that the registration will be complete in the next couple of days.

   wrt agenda item 5.
 Art described some of the difficulites in identifying baselines in written text, and supports the